actix/actix-web/guide/src/qs_4.md

 }
 ```

-## Custom conversion
+## Response with custom type

+To return custom type directly from handler function `FromResponse` trait should be
-Let's create response for custom type that serializes to `application/json` response:
+implemented for this type.
+Let's create response for custom type that
+serializes to `application/json` response:

 ```rust
 # extern crate actix;